SolanFerguson/odin-recipes/README.md

 # odin-recipes
 <p>My first website using what I've learned so far throughout
 <a href="https://www.theodinproject.com">The Odin Project</a>.
-A simple recipe webpage using plain html.</p>
+A simple recipe webpage using html and basic CSS, updating it as I learn.</p>
 <p>Please browse my code and commits here as well as the
   <a href="https://solan-odin-recipes.neocities.org">website</a> itself.</p>